Regional-Modeling-LATMOS-IGE/WRF-infra/doc/style-guides/bash.md

 Rationale: the double brackets syntax is a Bash-specific feature that is more powerful than the POSIX-compliant single bracket.
 Double brackets are also safer to use when variables are undefined.
 In the example above, if `$myvar` is undefined, the single bracket syntax will result in a syntax-like error while the double bracket syntax will work as expected.

-# Double parentheses versus double brackets
+# Double square brackets versus double parentheses

 Use double square brackets everywhere you can.
 Use double parentheses when you actually need arithmetics.